junxit/us-congress-bills-114/bill.md

 - **(a)** *Survey required* To identify the South Bank boundary line in the affected area, the Secretary shall commission a survey.
 The survey shall—
   - **(1)** adhere to the gradient boundary survey method;
   - **(2)** span the entire length of the affected area;
-  - **(3)** be conducted by Licensed State Land Surveyors chosen by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office;
+  - **(3)** be conducted by Licensed State Land Surveyors chosen by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office and each affected federally recognized Indian tribe;
   - **(4)** be completed not later than 2 years after the date of the enactment of this Act; and
   - **(5)** not be submitted to the Bureau of Land Management for approval.
-- **(b)** *Approval of the survey* After the survey is completed, the Secretary shall submit the survey to be approved by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office.
+- **(b)** *Approval of the survey* After the survey is completed, the Secretary shall submit the survey to be approved by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office and each affected federally recognized Indian tribe.
 - **(c)** *Surveys of individual parcels*
-  - **(1)** *In general* Parcels surveyed as required by this section shall be surveyed and approved on an individual basis by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office.
+  - **(1)** *In general* Parcels surveyed as required by this section shall be surveyed and approved on an individual basis by the Texas General Land Office, in consultation with the Oklahoma Commissioners of the Land Office and each affected federally recognized Indian tribe.
   - **(2)** *Surveys of individual parcels not submitted to the Bureau of Land Management* Surveys of individual parcels shall not be submitted to the Bureau of Land Management for approval.
 - **(d)** *Notice*
   - **(1)** *Notification to the Secretary* Not later than 30 days after a survey for a parcel is approved by the Texas General Land Office under subsection (c), such office shall provide to the Secretary the following: